-What you need to do to import or export live fish, molluscs and crustaceans (shellfish): authorisation and health certificates.
+What you need to do to import live fish, molluscs and crustaceans for aquaculture and ornamental purposes.

 Authorisation to import fish